 - Games will recognize all controllers automatically.

-- Multi-thread games will have improved performance as compared to vanilla Wine.
+- Multi-threaded games will have improved performance as compared to Wine.

 Check out the list of games that the new Steam beta version supports.
 Steam can be installed on Ubuntu using the following command lines.
 Make sure multiverse is enabled, and your system is up-to-date.

 Lutris is a tool that allows you to install and manage games on Linux.
 It works for built-in and Windows games as well as emulators.
-A Wine-based compatibility layer, Proton, which allows playing Windows-only games, but is strictly for steam games.
-Lutris can be used to enhance your experience of playing other games, like Blizzard games.
-It provides a large database of games and has install scripts for download.
+A Wine-based compatibility layer, Proton, allows playing Windows-only games but is strictly for steam games.
+Lutris can be used to enhance your experience of playing other games from other platforms such as Blizzard.
+Download Lutris using the following command lines.

-People are trying to move towards Linux due to the greater degree of stability it offers.
-Gamers have this idea that Linux won’t be able to support their favorite games, hence they are hesitant.
-However, it is just a hox and companies, worldwide, are putting efforts to provide comfort to gamers who might want to shift to Linux.
+A large share of people are switching from Windows to Linux for its features and added safety.
+Gamers have this idea that Linux won’t be able to support their favorite games; hence they are hesitant to make the switch.
+However, it is just a hoax, and many multinational companies are putting efforts to provide comfort to gamers who might want to shift to Linux.